jamesmoore/chatgpt-export/README.md

 * Process multiple exports in one sweep, detecting the latest version of each conversation.
 * Include uploaded and generated image assets in the markdown.
 * Transform web references into markdown footnotes.
+* Runs with Docker, Windows, Linux and MacOS.
+* No usage limits or monetization.

 ## Process
 1. Export your data from the ChatGPT settings page.
 2. Download the ZIP file from the email you receive.
 3. **Important:** Verify that the ZIP file is valid.
 Some ChatGPT exports may be truncated or corrupted.